operator-framework/rukpak/internal/provisioner/README.md

 ### Make bundle content available but do not install it

-There is a natural separation between sourcing of the content and application of that content via two separate RukPak APIs, `Bundle` and `BundleInstance`.
+There is a natural separation between sourcing of the content and application of that content via two separate RukPak APIs, `Bundle` and `BundleDeployment`.
 A user can specify a particular `Bundle` to be available in the cluster for inspection before any application of the resources.
 Given a `Bundle` resource named `my-bundle`, a provisioner will pull down and unpack the bundle to a tar.gz file that is saved using the provisioner's internal storage mechanism.